 Secondary syphilis is often mistaken for another condition.

 The third stage of syphilis is the latent or hidden stage.
-The primary and secondary symptoms disappear and you will not have any noticeable symptoms at this stage.
+The primary and secondary symptoms disappear, and you won’t have any noticeable symptoms at this stage.
 However, you will still be infected with syphilis.
-The secondary symptoms could reappear.
-You could also remain in this stage for years before progressing to tertiary syphilis.
+The secondary symptoms can reappear, or you could remain in this stage for years before progressing to tertiary syphilis.

 The last stage of infection is tertiary syphilis.
 Approximately 15 to 30 percent of people who don’t receive treatment for syphilis will enter this stage.
 Tertiary syphilis can occur years or decades after you’re initially infected.
 Tertiary syphilis can be life-threatening.
 Some other potential outcomes of tertiary syphilis include: